mine-nandha/jupyterlab/README.md

 1. open **notepad** on your pc,
 - copy this code `rclone move /root/downloads/my-file.mp4 drivename:/folder destination  -P` then paste into notepad
 2. in your **notebook**,
-- Right-click on the file you want to transfer, then click `copy path` paste at `/root/downloads/my-file.mp4`
+- Right-click on the file you want to transfer and click `copy path`
+- then paste at `/root/downloads/my-file.mp4`
 3. replace `drivename:/folder destination` to your remote cloud drive name in rclone config, or you can see it by clicking **remote.txt** in notebook
 4. open **Notebook Terminal** , `ctrl v` click enter